FelipeMelis/Bioinformatics/README.md

-# This repos contains useful commands and tutorials
+# This repo contains useful commands and tutorials

 ## Commands